-We use the document called Development Matters in conjunction with the Early Years Foundation Stage Curriculum to inform our assessments.
-This document is free and available online.
-Here is a link you can use to find an easy to read version of the document:
+We use the document called Development Matters in conjunction with the Early Years Foundation Stage Framework to inform our assessments.
+You will find a document that tells you more about this at the bottom of this section.

 Other useful information

 • If a child is absent you must phone the school by 9:00am.
 Prizes are awarded for 100% attendance.
 As a school we take attendance very seriously.

 • Any hospital, doctor or dental appointments need to be communicated to the school office in advance.
 Please be aware that medical appointments will affect your child’s attendance record – Please make them after school hours whenever possible.